Audra505/sql-queries/projects/leetcode_sql_50_postgresql_solutions/study_notes/SQL OPERATORS.md

 FROM Sales;

 -- If units_sold = 0, then NULLIF(0, 0) returns NULL, avoiding a division error.
--- If units_sold = 10, then the expression behaves normally.(Return NULL instead of crashing when values are equal.)
+-- If units_sold = 10, then the expression behaves normally.
+-- (Return NULL instead of crashing when values are equal.)
 ```

 **Learn More:** [GeekforGeeks - COALESCE](https://www.geeksforgeeks.org/sql/use-of-coalesce-function-in-sql-server/)